Tides Foundation: Donations

 Organizations that began as projects of Tides include Campaign to Defend the Constitution, Higher Education Recruitment Consortium, People for the American Way, Pew Internet and American Life Project, Rockridge Institute, Social Venture Network, Urgent Action Fund, and V-Day.
 The Tides website lists 130 current grantees.
 As Tides is a public charity, it allows sponsors to donate money to different organizations—including for-profit as well as nonprofit entities—through donor-advised funds.
 Donor-advised funds are funds held in accounts by nonprofit organizations, like Tides, that then make grants to third-party entities on the donor's behalf.
 Organizations that have partnered with Tides to set up these funds include Girl Rising and the Humble Bundle.

 Tides launched a program called "Bridging the Economic Divide" in 2020.
 It focused on funding living wage campaigns and economic justice coalitions.
 Tides also launched the Tides Death Penalty Mobilization Fund, which supports the anti-death penalty movement.
 The Michigan Partnership to Prevent Gun Violence was founded with support from Tides.

 The Open Society Foundations, funded by George Soros, contributed $25.8 million to Tides between 2020 and 2021, earmarking some of its donations for pro-Palestinian causes.
 The Rockefeller Brothers Fund contributed nearly $1 million to Tides in 2023, earmarking the majority of it for Palestine Legal and the Adalah Justice Project.
 The Ford Foundation is also a donor to the Tides Foundation.

-The Tides Foundation has funded Jewish Voice for Peace, the Council on American Islamic Relations, IfNotNow, Code Pink, Palestine Legal, the Adalah Justice Project, and the Westchester County Peace Action Committee, which supports National Students for Justice in Palestine and American Muslims for Palestine.
+The Tides Foundation has funded Jewish Voice for Peace, the Council on American Islamic Relations, IfNotNow, Code Pink, and the Westchester County Peace Action Committee, which supports Students for Justice in Palestine and American Muslims for Palestine.
 These organizations have been involved in pro-Palestinian protests on college campuses in 2024 and 2025.

+The Washington Free Beacon reported that in 2023, the Tides Foundation gave $286,000 to the Alliance for Global Justice, a group best known for serving as the fiscal sponsor of Samidoun.
+Samidoun has been designated as a terrorist group by Canada and Israel.
+Samidoun was sanctioned by the U.S. Treasury Department in October 2024 and labeled a "sham charity" for providing material support to a Palestinian terrorist organization that participated in the October 7 Hamas terrorist attacks.

+In 2024, Jewish Insider reported that the Tides Foundation had funded a number of organizations involved in anti-Israel protests on college campuses and was "facing scrutiny from the House Ways and Means Committee for serving as a conduit to hide the identity of donors to its grantees."

+In May 2024, Politico reported that the Tides Foundation was "seeded by Democratic megadonor George Soros."
+Politico reported that Tides was funding Columbia University pro-Palestinian campus protests and occupations during the Gaza war via its donations to Jewish Voice for Peace and IfNotNow.